 Scope of Target Diseases

 We provide care for various hematopoietic disorders, from hematological malignancies such as leukemia, myelodysplastic syndromes, malignant lymphoma, and multiple myeloma, to non-malignant diseases, such as aplastic anemia, hemolytic anemia, polycythemia, thrombocytopenic purpura, and coagulation disorder.

 Features and Description of Medical Care

 For malignant hematopoietic disease, state-of-the-art treatment is performed particularly, such as the clinical trials of new drugs, new clinical studies, and hematopoietic stem cell transplantation.
-We perform hematopoietic stem cell transplantation in the largest or second-largest number of cases among national and public university hospitals in Japan.
+We perform hematopoietic stem cell transplantation in one of the largest number of cases among national and public university hospitals in Japan.
 We have 14 beds to perform hematopoietic stem cell transplantation in the Biological Clean Room (BCR).
 We perform actively as the central institution for hematopoietic stem cell transplantation in the Chugoku and Shikoku regions.

 Moreover, we have been performing CAR-T cell therapy since the end of 2019.